 Our final destination was the flagship store of the Savannah Bee Company.
 We sampled several varieties of honey and then had apple slices with honey and cheese.

-I can’t think of a better way to enjoy delicious bites from distinctive restaurants while learning about the city’s fascinating history at a leisurely pace.
+I can’t think of a better way to enjoy delicious bites from distinctive restaurants while learning about the Hostess City of the South’s fascinating history.

 There are a couple of advantages of taking a food tour at the beginning of your trip.